 在 JVM 平台中用 JUnit 测试代码——教程

-This tutorial will show you how to write a simple unit test and run it with the Gradle build tool.
+This tutorial shows you how to write a simple unit test in a Kotlin/JVM project and run it with the Gradle build tool.

 To get started, first download and install the latest version of IntelliJ IDEA.